modular-magician/terraform-provider-google-beta/website/docs/r/compute_forwarding_rule.html.markdown

   A BackendService to receive the matched traffic.
 This is used only for INTERNAL load balancing.

-* `ip_version` -
-  (Optional, Deprecated)
-  ipVersion is not a valid field for regional forwarding rules.

 * `load_balancing_scheme` -
   (Optional)
   This signifies what the ForwardingRule will be used for and can only